redhat-best-practices-for-k8s/certsuite/docs/test-container.md

 **Required arguments**

 * `-t` to provide the path of the local directory that contains tnf config files
-* `-o` to provide the path of the local directory where test results (claim.json) and execution logs (tnf-execution.log) will be available from after the container exits.
+* `-o` to provide the path of the local directory where test results (claim.json), the execution logs (tnf-execution.log), and the results artifacts file (results.tar.gz) will be available from after the container exits.

 !!! warning